 Striped Headstander (Anostomus anostomus)

 While Striped Headstanders are generally peaceful schooling fish, they can quarrel if kept in small numbers.
 Therefore, it is recommended to keep these fish in groups of at least eight individuals so that any aggressive behaviour will be distributed throughout the shoal, and no one individual will be subjected to continuous aggression.
 Nevertheless, unless you have a massive aquarium in which to keep a group, it is recommended to keep one only.

-These fish should also not be kept with other species that are particularly slow-moving or long-finned as they can be nippy and avoid fish that demand the same foods as the Striped Headstander as they may not appreciate the competition.
+You should also refrain from keeping these fish with slow-moving or long-finned fish as they can be nippy, and avoid fish that demand the same foods as the Striped Headstander as they may not appreciate the competition.
 In addition, fish like these will not do well with freshwater sharks such as Epalzeorhynchos or Hemiancistrus or Chinese Algae Eaters like Gyrinocheilus, among others.

 There are three dark, horizontal bands running along the length of the fish's body, from the nose to the caudal peduncle.
 A pale pinky-peach stripe separates each bar.
 There are jagged borders on the lower and middle bands.
 The dorsal fin is red, and the tail fin gradually loses its solid red arc shape until it becomes transparent at the end.
 In addition, the pelvic and anal fins are transparent with red striping.

 |Scientific Name||Anostomus anostomus|